 In response to a Forest Plan appeal reversal by the Washington Office in 2005, the Payette National Forest (PNF) completed an assessment and a report of a plan designed to maintain habitat for viable populations of bighorn sheep.
-LANDFIRE's existing vegetation type and canopy cover data provided the spatial extent and scale needed to complete this analysis of the Hell's Canyon and the PNF areas, and allowed for a view of bighorn sheep habitat far beyond the PNF boundary.
+LANDFIRE's Existing Vegetation Type and canopy cover data provided the spatial extent and scale needed to complete this analysis of the Hell's Canyon and the PNF areas, and allowed for a view of bighorn sheep habitat far beyond the PNF boundary.
 The broader view allows the team to look at the possible vectors of disease transmission to and from bighorn sheep herds both on and near the forest.
+Idaho: Updating LANDFIRE Fuel Grids Using MTBS Fire Severity Data This project updated LANDFIRE 2012 fuels data layers to a 2015 condition within the South Central Idaho Fire Planning Unit.
+The area needed attention because of changes due to four large fires that occurred in 2013.
+The authors replicated the LANDFIRE update process by using Monitoring Trends in Burn Severity (MTBS) data, ArcGIS tools and the LANDFIRE Total Fuel Change Tool.
 Idaho: Woodpecker Occupancy Modeling

 Cavity excavators can be ecosystem engineers with implications for birds, mammals, insects and fungi.

 Baumgardt et al. (2014) modeled woodpecker occupancy using, among other datasets, LANDFIRE canopy cover and canopy height data.
-This paper demonstrates two useful techniques when working with LANDFIRE data: 1) updating using local data and 2) collapsing categories to better meet needs of study.
+This paper demonstrates two useful techniques when working with LANDFIRE data: 1) updating using local data, and 2) collapsing categories to better meet needs of study.
 Additionally, several datasets representing multiple scales were combined to best capture occupancy and demonstrate potential modeling methods for these important indicators of forest biodiversity.
-Illinois: Landscape Change Driven by Biofuels Mandate
+Illinois: Fire Needs Assessment